purescript/survey/SKETCH.md

 > perfectly with these epochs.
 Learning PureScript in early 2020 was
 > likely similar to the experience of learning PureScript post 2019
 > while before that the language was changing more rapidly.
 We explicitly
-> use years instead of asking for which PureScript edition someone learned
+> use years when asking which PureScript version someone learned because
-> because the former is often much easier for respondents to know.
+> the former is often much easier for respondents to know.
-> It's also helpful to be more specific than an edition, and it's fairly
-> easy to know which edition someone likely used based on the year they learned PureScript.

 ### Which operating systems do you use regularly for PureScript development?

-**Note**: this is specifically about which systems you use for development *not* all the systems you target.
+**Note**: this is specifically about which systems you use for development, *not* all the systems you target.

 Type: select all that apply (optional)